cosminadrianpopescu/azul/README.md

   be finished (default 500)
 * **opacity** The opacity of the floating windows, from 0 - non transparent to 100 - fully transparent (default 0)
-* **use_dressing** If true, use the a nice prompt dialog for getting user input instead of the default one provided by nvim plugin for user input, for example, for file locations when saving and restoring layouts (default true)
 * **tab_title** The default tab title.
 See the [placeholders](#placeholders)
   section (default `Tab :tab_n:`)
 * **float_pane_title** The default float pane title.
 See the